Family Home

 - other relevant circumstances

-When a spouse asks a court to order another spouse to leave the family home, they may be required to show compelling reasons or something more than that they are simply not happy living together.
-Exclusive possession orders have been granted where the parties were “separated, warring and engaged in litigation” but they have also been ordered in cases where there is no evidence of “warring” or physical violence.
-Determining whether to make an exclusive possession order is very dependent on the individual circumstances of each case and must be considered within the context of the factors set out above.
+When a spouse asks a court to order another spouse to leave the family home, they may be required to show compelling reasons.
+Something more than that they simply do not want to live together may be needed.
+Exclusive possession has been granted where the parties were “separated, warring and engaged in litigation.”
+However, they have also been ordered in cases where there is no evidence of “warring” or physical violence.
+Determining whether to make an exclusive possession order is very dependent on the circumstances of each case.
+It must be considered within the context of the factors set out above.

 Either party can apply to the court to change or end the order for possession if circumstances change after the original order is made.